 In this synchronically variable stage, there is a special negative existential form in addition to the regular negative existential form.
 Croft (1991: 7) describes the special negative existential as “usually but not always a contraction or fusion of the verbal negator and the positive existential form”.

-In Hausa, a West Chadic language, there are two negative existential forms, bâ and bābù, shown in (7), which are distinct in quantity and tone from the verbal negators bà…ba used in tense, aspects, and moods other than continuous and subjunctive, as in (8).
+In Hausa, a West Chadic language, there are two negative existential forms, bâ and bābù, shown in (3a), which are distinct in quantity and tone from the verbal negators bà…ba used in tense, aspects, and moods other than continuous and subjunctive, as in (3b).
 In negative continuous utterances, the verbal negator is bā.
 Generally, the two negative existentials may be used interchangeably, though the former occurs more frequently when there is a nominal predicate.
 When there is no overt object, only bābù can be used.
 The word bābù is also sometimes used colloquially to mean ‘no’, often as an elliptical response or as a sign of disagreement.
+The affirmative existentials in Hausa, àkwai and dà, as in (3c) and (3d) bear no resemblance to the negative existentials nor to the verbal negators.
+However, like the negative existential predicator, both occur in phrase-initial position.

+(3) Hausa

-(7) bābù/ bâ sauran àbinci
+bābù/ bâ sauran àbinci

 NEG.EX other food